wmeints/coding-agent-workshop/README.md

 ## Table of contents

-- **Building the core of the coding agent:** This module teaches you how to setup a new project in Semantic Kernel and helps you set up the core loop for the agent.
+- **Module 1: Setup and introduction:** In the first module we'll explore LLMs and how to create the project structure for the coding agent.

-- **Adding tools and testing the agent:** In this module you'll learn how to build tools for your agent and test the agent without interacting with the LLM.
+- **Building the core of the coding agent:** In this module we'll look at core agent loop and the base instructions for the agent.

-- **Adding observability and TODO items:** This module teaches you how to make your agent more observable and how to add memory to allow the agent to solve more complex tasks.
+- **Giving the agent tools to work with:** This module covers how to build the necessary plugins and tools for the agent to be able to edit code.
-- **Including support for long-term memory:** In the final module for the workshop you'll learn how to add long-term memory to the agent.

-## Bonus modules

-Because this first edition of the workshop is only one day, I can't include everything you'd need to build an agent.
-Consider the following two modules a bonus to the core workshop that will take your agent to the next level.

-- **Adding support for custom instructions and prompts:** The combination of custom instructions and custom prompts help your agent to better handle complex programming tasks without the need for lengthy user prompts.
-This module explains how to add both to the coding agent.
+- **Adding task memory:** In this module we'll look at adding task memory and how to get debugging information from the agent using opentelemetry.

-- **Adding support for MCP servers:** If you've managed to make custom instructions and prompts work, then you should definitely look at adding support for MCP servers.
-They add another layer of useful utilities to fix some of the short-comings of the more basic coding agent.
+- **Including support for MCP servers:** In the final module, we'll look at using MCP servers to extend the functionality of the coding agent.

 ## Structure of the modules

-The workshop starts with a theoretical piece in which I explain the concepts we'll work on in the labs.
-The slides for each section are included in the website for the workshop.
+Each module features a short presentation explaining the concepts before you start building code in the lab.
+The slides are included in the website so you can review them on your own pace.

-After explaining the theory, you can try it out with real code in your own copy of the coding agent.
-The website includes instructions and references to the manual.
-The solution is also included in the workshop modules.
+I've included a completed sample for each of the modules so you can skip ahead if you get stuck on a module.

 ## Contributing to this workshop